MarOmay/pes_hci/README.md

 A Web-based system using PHP, JavaScript and Bootstrap used by approx. 2000 students and 40 teaching and non-teaching employees of Headwaters College - Elizabeth Campus Inc.

+Source codes are intentionally hidden.
+Contact the institution for verification.

 ## Login Screen
 - Students must register first using their LRN's, which also serves as their username
 - Instructors must login using Admin-issued accounts (Default passwords are system-generated and may be changed once logged-in)